How to Get Out of Factoring In 10 Steps

 4) Consider product migration

 As outlined above a move to an alternative form of invoice finance could solve your issues with these services.
-For example, if you want to reduce the costs, consider using a confidential facility (customers don't know you are using it) whereby you handle the credit control yourself.
+For example, if you want to reduce costs, consider using a confidential facility (customers don't know you are using it) whereby you handle the credit control yourself.
 You might consider moving to confidential invoice discounting.
 This could enable you to retain the benefit of the funding generated by invoice whilst overcoming your problems with factoring.

 You can ask your existing provider for an alternative product or seek an alternative provider.